 Test that the install worked: open the Python Shell and import the modules delivered in this repo by executing

 import pvmacros.
-Errors should not arise but if they do, post to the issues page and the errors will be immediately addressed.
+Errors should not arise but if they do, seek help via the Slack community!

 Loading the Plugins¶